Runners

 • 12-2) The scope of medical care at the medical station in the finish area is limited to the general regulation area and runners along the runner flow line designated by the organizer.

-• * General regulation areas and runner traffic lines will be published in the Runner Handbook.
+• * General regulation areas and runner traffic lines will be published in the Runner Guidebook.

 • 12-3) The organizer will take appropriate measures to deal with injuries and illnesses during the event to the extent possible on site.